Remi-Gau/eCobidas/python/conversion/README.md

 -   `repo` the URL of the repository where the schema will be hosted
 -   `branch`

-Once this is done, type this run the script from the `scripts` directory:
+Once this is done, type this run the script from the `python` directory:

 ```bash
 python3 cli.py